Inclusion Body Myositis – Dysphagia, or Difficulty Swallowing

-Barium swallow video
+Video of Barium swallow

 Swallowing is sometimes easier in certain head positions, such as the chin-down position.

 Balloon dilation is the standard treatment for narrowing of the esophagus due to cricopharyngeal dysfunction.
 In this procedure a special deflated balloon is passed into the esophagus, the swallowing tube in the throat.
 The balloon is then inflated, expanding and stretching the esophagus.
 Although the results are usually temporary, and the procedure may need to be repeated, the procedure is very helpful for many people.

-Cricopharyngeal dysfunction: Before and After Cricopharyngeal Myotomy
+Video of Cricopharyngeal dysfunction: Before and After Cricopharyngeal Myotomy

 Support IBM Research